Channel logo

 TV-PG

-See how all that you have learned in the course relates to mathematics-and vice versa.
+See how all that you have learned relates to mathematics - and vice versa.
 Trace the origin of deductive logic to the ancient geometrician Euclid.
 Then consider the development of non-Euclidean geometries in the 19th century and the puzzle this posed for mathematicians.

 22. S1 E22 - Proof and Paradox